CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 For the safe use of laptops, various points have to be settled:

-* Users must be aware of what information they are allowed to handle with laptops on the go.
+* Users need to know what information they are allowed to handle on their laptops while on the move.
 The data should be classified to make restrictions transparent to users.
 Service secrets may only be processed on laptops if appropriate and approved security mechanisms are used.
 * Data that requires a high degree of security (eg offers, design data, economic data of a company) should always be stored encrypted on the laptop.
 * Clarify whether on-the-go mobile employees have access to internal data from their institution.
-If so provided, this access must be adequately protected (see also SYS.3.1.A9 Secure remote access while on the road and SYS.3.1.A8 Secure connection of laptops to local area networks).* It needs to be clarified if laptops can be used for private purposes.
+If so provided, this access must be adequately protected (see also SYS.3.1.A9 Secure remote access while on the road and SYS.3.1.A8 Secure connection of laptops to local area networks).
+* It needs to be clarified if laptops can be used for private purposes.
-* Users should be advised how to handle laptops carefully to prevent loss or theft, or to ensure a long service life (eg battery care, safe storage outside of the office or living room, sensitivity to excessive use) or too low temperatures).
+* Users should be advised how to handle laptops carefully to prevent loss or theft, or to ensure a long service life (eg battery care, safe storage outside of the office or living area, sensitivity to excessive use) or too low temperatures).
 * It should be regulated how laptops are managed, maintained and shared.
 * Each time a user changes, all required passwords must be securely transmitted.
 * Laptops and their applications can often be secured by PINs or passwords.
 These mechanisms should also be used.